grvpanchal/wordpress-boilerplate/README.md

     ./src:/var/www/html/wp-content/themes/{{theme_folder_name}}
     ```
 3. Compare the production and Update .htaccess and wp-config.php as per requirement for development.
+4. For unmodified plugins retrieved from marketplace, use wp-cli commands to create a CSV of installed plugins using a separate LAMP Stack of origin.
+    ```
+    wp plugin list --format=csv > plugins.csv
+    ```
+    Now replace the existing plugins.csv with your generated one.
-4. Check whether the source code of any plugins were modified.
+5. Check the CSV and include the plugins in repo which are not in marketplace.
+Also check whether the source code of any plugins were modified.
 If they were, just include them in repository by pasting them in plugin folder and updating them in `.gitignore` file like below.
     ```
     !plugins/{plugin_name}/
     ```
-5. For unmodified plugins retrieved from marketplace, use wp-cli commands to create a CSV of installed plugins using a separate LAMP Stack of origin.
-    ```
-    wp plugin list --format=csv > plugins.csv
-    ```
-    Now replace the existing plugins.csv with your generated one.
 6. Copy the contents of wp-content/uploads folder to uploads folder. `.gitignore` file update is NOT required.
 7. Update the dump.sql with latest production dump.
 8. Update the domain name in dump-localize.sql that needs to be replaced.